dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 ### Intune app-based conditional access in Intune App Protection blade

 The **Intune App Protection** blade in the new Azure portal enables admins to set app-based conditional rules so that only apps that support the Intune app protection policies are allowed access to corporate resources.
 You can choose to overlap these app-based conditional access policies using device-based conditional access policies.
 Depending on whether you want to combine the device-based and app-based conditional policies (logical AND) or provide an option (logical OR).
-See below the use case scenarios to understand how you need to set the conditional access policies in the new Azure portal:
-#### Use case scenario 1

-If using the **Azure AD conditional access blade** and the **Intune App Protection blade** in the **new Azure portal**, you need to configure your conditional access setting to use the following settings:
+If your conditional access policy requirements are:

 - Require compliant device **AND** use the approved app.

-#### Use case scenario 2

-If using the **Intune classic portal** and the **Intune App Protection blade** in the **new Azure portal**, you need to configure your conditional access setting as the following:
+	- You should set your conditional access policy using the [Azure AD conditional access blade](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ConditionalAccessBlade/Policies) and the [Intune App Protection blade](https://portal.azure.com/#blade/Microsoft_Intune/SummaryBlade/0).
+<br></br>
 -   Require compliant device **OR** use the approved app.
+	-   You should set your conditional access policy using the [Intune classic portal](https://manage.microsoft.com) and the [Intune App Protection blade](https://portal.azure.com/#blade/Microsoft_Intune/SummaryBlade/0).

 ## To re-assign Intune device-based conditional access policies